This information is for you if you are considering treatment for symptoms of the menopause.

 - It helps keep your bones strong by preventing osteoporosis.

-- HRT with estrogen alone (used for women who have no uterus) is associated with little or no increased risk of breast cancer.
+- HRT with estrogen alone (used for women who have no uterus) is linked with little or no increased risk of breast cancer.

 - HRT with estrogen and progestogen can increase your risk of breast cancer.
 This risk is higher the longer you stay on it and reduces when you stop HRT.

-- Your individual risk of developing breast cancer depends on underlying risk factors, such as your body weight and your drinking and smoking habits.
+- Your individual risk of developing breast cancer depends on underlying risk factors, such as:

-- HRT taken as a tablet increases your risk of developing a blood clot, which is not the case if HRT is taken as a patch or gel.
+- HRT taken as a tablet increases your risk of developing a blood clot (DVT).
+If you take HRT as a patch or gel, this does not apply to you.

 - HRT in tablet form slightly increases your risk of stroke, although the overall risk of stroke is very low if you are under the age of 60 years.